darilin98/vst-plugin/README.md

 ## Installing the plugin

+Due to a conflict in licenses the plugin binaries cannot be distributed.

+But the compilation process is not very complicated.
 If you are interested in running and using the plugin for yourself, visit [this page](docs/build_guide.md) for a detailed step-by-step guide on how to get you started.

-## Further reading
+## Help & Documentation

 - [Brief user guide](docs/user_guide.md)
 - [Full project documentation](https://darilin98.github.io/vst-plugin/index.html)